elvisimprsntr/meshtastic-remote-access/README.md

 REMOTE PREREQUISITES

-* Meshtastic decice with WiFi capability, such as the Heltec V4
+* Meshtastic device with WiFi capability, such as the Heltec V4
-* Meshtastic devcice connected to your home WiFi with a static IP reservation in your router/firewall DHCP server
+* Meshtastic device connected to your home WiFi with a static IP reservation in your router/firewall DHCP server
 * A self hosted VPN on your home network
 * Meshtastic app configured to manually connect to your node via it's IP address.